jeanetienne/jeanetienne.github.io/_posts/2017-09-10-xcode-templates.md

 Xcode.app/Contents/Developer/Platforms/<platform>/Developer/Library/Xcode/Templates/
 ```

 An invaluable reference is [Steffen Itterheim's "Xcode 4 Template Documentation"](http://www.learn-cocos2d.com/store/xcode4-template-documentation).
-Steffen made this book free a few years ago, so you have no reason not to grab it. it's obviously a bit outdated, but is still very helpful.
+Steffen made this book free a few years ago, so you have no reason not to grab it.
+It's obviously a bit outdated, but is still very helpful.

 # <a name="comments" href="#comments">Comments</a>
 Feel free to comment on [Hacker News](https://news.ycombinator.com/item?id=15238181) or reach out on [Twitter 🐦](https://twitter.com/jeanetienne)